powinnovations/amazonpay-express-demo/README.md

-#IntroductionLogin and Pay with Amazon provides millions of buyers a secure, trusted, and convenient way to pay fortheir purchases on your site.
-To complete their purchase, buyers simply select a shipping address andpayment method stored in their Amazon Payments account.  #####Custom integration can be used in the following scenarios                                           * If your parameters will change dynamically on the checkout page and cannot be preloaded.* If you have a multiitem shopping cart.* if your store contains multiple items wherein using static buttons for each item is not feasible. #####Scope of the Examples                                                                           * Examples are showcased in languages such as `PHP`, `C#`, `Java`, `Ruby`.* A simple cart page with Item name and Quantity.* The [dynamic parameters](https://github.com/amzn/pay-with-amazon-express-demo#dynamic-parameters) are passed to the backend and the signature is calculated.* Signature is appended to a data-structure along with the other parameters and encoded in JSON.* The JSON encoded String is then passed through the Javascript in the Front End.* The checkout process begins once the signature and the other required input parameters are verified.    ######For Language specific installation and configuration instructions take a peek at the readme files in the folders above                                                                   #Getting Started                                                                                To use the Pay with Amazon button you will need the following:                              1.
-Register with Amazon Payments                                                           2.
-Download this project as a zip or clone the project#Dynamic Parameters#####1. `amount`The amount of the payment.##### 2. `sellerNote`The message that will appear in the checkout pages.	`Max length: 1024 characters`#####3. `sellerOrderId`The seller specified identifier of this order.
-This is displayed in buyer emails and in the transaction history on the Amazon Payments website.
-We recommend that you use the following characters only   `lowercase a-z`, `uppercase A-Z`, `numbers 0-9`, `dash (-)`, or `underscore (_)`.  `Max length: 50 characters`                                                           #####4. `currencyCode`The currency to use to charge the buyer.
-Default: current seller region                                                                  `Example: USD`
+#Introduction
+Have a simple payments need?
+[Express Integration](https://payments.amazon.com/developer/community) is a the quickest way to enable [Pay with Amazon](https://payments.amazon.com/) on your web and mobile sites.
+For simple purchases where you already know the tax and shipping costs, you can setup with Express Integration in minutes by adding simple HTML and JavaScript snippets.
+The demos includes in this repository show how to perform an Express Integration in various languages (C#, Java, PHP, Ruby).

+#####These examples are suitable for the following scenarios:
+* If your parameters will change dynamically on the checkout page and cannot be preloaded.
+* If you have a multi-item shopping cart.
+* If your store contains multiple items wherein using static buttons for each item is not feasible.

+#####The demos follow this pattern:
+* A simple cart page is displayed with Item name and Quantity.
+* The [dynamic parameters](https://github.com/amzn/pay-with-amazon-express-demo#dynamic-parameters) are passed to the backend and a signature is calculated.
+* The signature is appended to a data-structure along with the other parameters and encoded in JSON.
+* The JSON-encoded string is then passed through the Javascript in the frontend.
+* The checkout process begins once the signature and the other required input parameters are verified.

+######For language-specific installation and configuration instructions, please see the readme file in the subdirectory of the language of your choice.
+To run the demos you will also need to [register with Amazon Payments](https://payments.amazon.com/signup).

+#Dynamic Parameters
+#####1. `amount`
+The amount of the payment.
+##### 2. `sellerNote`
+The message that will appear in the checkout pages (maximum length of 1024 characters).
+#####3. `sellerOrderId`
+The seller-specified identifier of this order.
+This is displayed in emails to your buyers and in the transaction history on the Amazon Payments website.
+We recommend that you use the following characters only:
+`lowercase a-z`, `uppercase A-Z`, `numbers 0-9`, `dash (-)`, or `underscore (_)`.
+`Max length: 50 characters`
+#####4. `currencyCode`
+The currency to use to charge the buyer (eg - 'USD').
+This defaults to currency for your region.